n30nex/Meshbot/README.md

-# Meshtastic Discord Bridge Bot – v2.6
+# Meshtastic Discord Bridge Bot – v2.7

 Docker-first bridge between Meshtastic and Discord, with telemetry, locations, and topology views.

+## What’s new in 2.7
+- ADSB flight matching for airborne mesh nodes: looks up aircraft from the combined feed and posts a probable match with confidence.
+- Flight-number prompts when a high-altitude node reports position or mentions being airborne without a callsign (rate-limited).

 ## What’s new in 2.6
 - Docker workflow by default; local scripts removed.